NAB chief takes notice of Senate deputy chairman’s allegations

 He said in case of necessity of obtaining record from any provincial or federal government hospital, NAB may contact the relevant provincial or federal government in this regard.
 “Utmost effort would be made not to seek record from any hospital of provincial or federal government during COVID-19,” he directed.

-Salim Mandviwalla appealed prime minister and COAS to save the country from NAB.
+Salim Mandviwalla appealed to the prime minister and COAS to save the country from NAB.

-Senate deputy chairman said in the past COAS General Qamar Javed Bajwa had invited the businessmen in GHQ and assured them that there would be no harassment of the businessmen, but the NAB continued to target the businessmen and business transaction.
+The Senate deputy chairman said in the past COAS General Qamar Javed Bajwa had invited businessmen to the GHQ and assured them that there would be no harassment of businessmen, but the NAB continued to target the businessmen and business transactions.

 He said the prime minister had also assured the business community while addressing at the Sock Exchange of no harassment to businessmen and to amend the NAB ordinance and then it was amended and NAB chairman also said that traders would be facilitated.
 “But whenever someone makes a statement against the bureau, the anti-graft watchdog issues him a notice,” he said.

-He said the Supreme Court of Pakistan had also said about the NAB as a ‘Blackmailing Organisation, extortion organisation’ and it is organisation that violates the human rights.
+He said the Supreme Court of Pakistan had also said about the NAB as a ‘Blackmailing organisation, extortion organisation’ and it is an organisation that violates the human rights.

 Salim Mandviwalla said the NAB had accused him of making an anonymous transaction, but he would show to the world that he had not done any such thing.
 “I was accused of transaction and that transaction was with the army and I was proud of it.
 My transaction was with Mangla Corps and that means the army has also done Benami transaction with my family,” he said, adding that he would bring the details of this transaction in the Senate.